 Many continue to set themselves impossibly high standards and then give themselves a hard time for failing to live up to these.

-A lot of us get the message as young people, based on the family members and other people in our lives who demonstrate this behavior around us, that life could be about being responsible, serious, and no fun.
+A lot of us get the message as young people, based on the family members and other people in our lives who demonstrate this behavior around us, that life could be about being super responsible, serious, and little to no fun!

 Sometimes we have to be all of these and more, and in moderation they are fine, but I do not suggest we spend our lives with these as our predominant emotions.

-When there are things we don't understand, we may start questioning everything, which could result in giving ourselves a really hard time.
+When things happen that we don't understand or that may be extremely tough to deal with, we may start questioning everything, which could result in giving ourselves a really hard time.

 If this happens, it can have devastating consequences, and can effect not only them but the people around them in negative ways.